CaSh007s/GenAI_ChatBot/README.md

 ---

-## How to Use the Google Colab Version

-1. Open the file: `Kalash_Gaur_GenAI_Chatbot.ipynb`  or open the link `https://colab.research.google.com/drive/1oC9ew8hi1_bmI6Bf8oATqkPPi5Q946kW`
+## Getting Started with GenAI Chatbot

+Follow these steps to run and interact with the GenAI Chatbot:

+1. **Open the Notebook**
+   Click to open in Google Colab: [Kalash_Gaur_GenAI_Chatbot.ipynb](https://colab.research.google.com/drive/1oC9ew8hi1_bmI6Bf8oATqkPPi5Q946kW)

+2. **Run the Code Cells**
-2. Run all the code cells sequentially
+   Execute all code cells **sequentially** from top to bottom to initialize the chatbot.

-3. Begin chatting by entering your text in the final cell's input prompt
+3. **Start Chatting**
+   Scroll to the final cell and type your input in the provided prompt to begin the conversation.

+---

+✅ **Tip:** Make sure you're signed in to your Google account before opening the notebook in Colab for full access.

 ---